Essential Books for Art Historians (and Art Lovers)

-I like a good listicle and this month I have decided to write about some of the most important art-related books you should read.
-Written in the previous century, they have been massively influential for artists, art historians and art theorists.
+Not sure what you should read next?
+Here is a list of the most important art-related books you should read.
+Written in the previous century, they have been massively influential for artists, art historians, and art theorists.
 Some of them have been almost prophetic and feel relevant to this day.

-These books influenced not only art history but also architectural theory, cultural studies and media theory.
-They don’t always are concerned directly with art, but comment on the development of technology and mass media so important for the art in 20th and 21st centuries.
-And now, without further ado here is the list:
+These books influenced not only art history but also architectural theory, cultural studies, and media theory.
+They aren’t always linked directly with art but comment on the development of technology and mass media so important for art in the 20th and 21st centuries.

-2. Walter Benjamin, The Work of Art in the Age of Mechanical Reproduction (1936)
+2. The Work of Art in the Age of Mechanical Reproduction by Walter Benjamin

-John Berger drew from the themes of Walter Benjamin’s essay, first in the television programme Ways of Seeing (1972) and then in the influential book.
-Benjamin’s ideas are translated and expanded by Berger in a quite accessible way.
-Ways of Seeing was one of the first books I read for my art history course and it still is the key read for many art students.
+John Berger drew from the themes of Walter Benjamin’s essay, first in the television program Ways of Seeing (1972) and then in the influential book of the same name.
+Benjamin’s ideas are translated and expanded upon by Berger in a very accessible way.
+Ways of Seeing was one of the first books I read for my art history course and it still is a key read for many art students.
 The ideas explained the way we look at art and how images have layers of deeper meaning beyond what they show on the surface.
 This heavily illustrated, short book is full of brilliant thoughts that will change your thinking about art and images.

-It is one of the most popular books on the subject of photography and yet another position on this list exploring how a reproduced image has affected contemporary society.
-This is not a book on the history or techniques of photography but an incredible critique of the medium.
-Sontag forces us to reconsider a simple act of “snapping” and reveals further meanings, such as the idea that as soon as a photograph of somebody is taken, we’ve witnessed a moment of their life expiring, hence we participate in their mortality.
+This is one of the most popular books on the subject of photography and yet another position on this list exploring how a reproduced image has affected contemporary society.
+On Photography is not a book on the history or techniques of photography but an incredible critique of the medium.
+Sontag forces us to reconsider the simple act of “snapping” and reveals further meanings, such as the idea that as soon as a photograph of somebody is taken, we’ve witnessed a moment of their life expiring, hence we participate in their mortality.

 5. The Story of Art by Ernst Gombrich